dhowe/spectre/web-client/README.md

 ### Installing Dependencies

-When you have the correct version, install the required dependencies.
+When you have the correct versions, install the dependencies:

 ```
 yarn install